Valerie Terrigno

-Valerie Terrigno (born 1954, pronounced with a silent "g") is a former mayor of West Hollywood, California.
+Valerie Susan Terrigno (/tɛriːnoʊ/; born 1954) is a former mayor of West Hollywood, California.
 She was elected to the city council in 1984 and became mayor not long after.
 She was the first lesbian mayor of an incorporated municipality in the United States.

 Early life

 Terrigno grew up in the Bronx, the oldest of five children.
 The family moved to Neptune, New Jersey in 1966.
 Terrigno graduated second in her class from Neptune High School, then attended Hofstra University on a scholarship.
 She transferred to University of California, Los Angeles where she studied psychology but later dropped out.
 She then took courses for a therapy license at biofeedback clinic New Health Institute.

 Career

 In May 1982, she became director of Crossroads Counseling Center, an agency for the poor and homeless in West Hollywood.
 This job required a college degree; it was later revealed that Terrigno's resume falsely stated she graduated with a Bachelor's from UCLA and had started graduate school.

 During her time as mayor, the council passed a strong rent-control law and began offering domestic partnership benefits, becoming the second American city to legally recognize same-sex relationships (Berkeley had passed a similar law a year earlier).
 Her best-known action as mayor was, after the city council passed an anti-discrimination ordinance, taking down a controversial anti-gay sign, "Fagots [sic] Stay Out," at local landmark restaurant Barney's Beanery.